 **Note: This depends on the regulations of your university.
 See FAQs below.

 We have several project teams and volunteering roles that you can get involved in.

 Click on an area you are interested in to see the available roles.

 If you are experiencing any problems during the application process, then please contact [email protected] for assistance.

 Frequently Asked Questions:

 We are looking for people who are dependable and who are able to consistently offer a regular, weekly commitment for at least six months.
 We have a diverse and international community, so it’s also important that you are open-minded and that you can communicate well in English.

 No, the default situation is that all of our Contributors don’t get paid.
 However, there are several benefits you can receive in exchange for your voluntary contributions for the GiLE Foundation.
 These include having a sense of purpose, developing new skills, building up your CV, being part of an international community, expanding network, and, given the duration and impact of your contributions, a certificate of appreciation and/or letter of recommendation.

 Not necessarily.
 We are open to collaborating with volunteers across the globe, as some of our tasks can be performed remotely.

-Those volunteers who are living in Budapest are generally required to meet at least once per month.
+Those volunteers who are living in Budapest are generally required to meet in-person at least once per month.
 However, depending on the nature of the project or volunteering activity that you are involved with, you may need to meet and engage with your project team more frequently.